Post updated April 17, 2018

 But where to start?

-Step 1: Lay the groundwork
+1. Lay the groundwork

 Before you begin an actual design work, prep your new business for success with some important planning measures: